 Advantages of One and A Half Breaker Bus System

 During any fault on any one of the buses, that faulty bus will be cleared instantly without interrupting any feeders in the system since all feeders will continue to feed from other healthy bus.

 Disadvantages of One and a Half Breaker Bus System

 This scheme is much expensive due to investment for third breaker.

-(v) Now if main breaker of the feeder is switched off, total power flow will instantaneously shift to the bus coupler breaker and hence this breaker will serve the purpose of protection for the feeder.
+- Now if the main breaker of the feeder is switched off, total power flow will instantaneously shift to the bus coupler breaker, and hence this breaker will serve the purpose of protection for the feeder.

 - At last, the operating personnel open the isolators at both sides of the main circuit breaker to make it isolated from rest of the live system.

 So, it can be concluded that in Main and Transfer Bus System the maintenance of circuit breaker is possible without any interruption of power.
 Because of this advantage, the scheme is very popular for 33 KV and 13 KV system.